sungnga/react-ecommerce/react-frontend/README.md

 ## MANAGE ORDERS AND PRODUCTS BY ADMIN
 **1. ManageProducts component for admin - frontend**
-- We want admin users to be able to update and delete products.
+- We want admin users to be able to update and delete a product.
 So far they can only create category and product
 - In user/AdminDashboard file:
   - In the render section, add a 'Manage Products' menu link
     ```javascript